Leptonita/SPRINT-8-REACT/README.md

 EX2 - linking to each ship.
       Using a generic image when we don't have the specific picture.
       I also added a loading animation to show while the list of ships appears.
+      Background photo by Paul Volkmer at Unsplash NavBar updates:
+       - using Layout with NavBar and Outlet,
+       - 100vw rather than 100% to avoid horizontal movements